DataCrafterAdarsh/Music-Genre-Classification/README.md

 An AI project to automatically classify the genre of a music track using machine learning.

 1. Project Overview
-This project implements a complete pipeline for classifying music into one of ten genres (blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock).
-Developed as part of an internship, the system analyzes audio features to predict a song's genre.
-It uses a Convolutional Neural Network (CNN) for classification, which is a powerful deep learning model well-suited for this task.
+This project presents a complete implementation for classifying music into one of ten genres (blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock).
+It was built as a part of the internship project phase at Elevate Labs.
+The system utilizes machine learning to analyze audio features and predict the correct genre.
+The primary model used is a Convolutional Neural Network (CNN), which demonstrated a high level of accuracy on the test dataset.

 2. Technologies Used
 Python: The core programming language for the entire project.

-Librosa: A crucial library for audio analysis and feature extraction.
+Librosa: A crucial library for audio analysis and feature extraction from the raw audio files.

 Pandas: Used for data manipulation and analysis of the pre-extracted features.

 Scikit-Learn: Utilized for data preprocessing, including scaling and label encoding.

-TensorFlow/Keras: The deep learning framework used to build and train the CNN model.
+TensorFlow/Keras: The deep learning framework used to build, train, and evaluate the CNN model.

 Joblib: Used to save the trained model and preprocessing pipelines for future use.

 3. Dataset
-The project uses the GTZAN Music Genre Dataset, a standard collection of audio files.
-The dataset contains 1,000 music tracks, each 30 seconds in length, distributed evenly across 10 genres.
-The provided features_3_sec.csv file, which contains pre-extracted features, is used for efficient model training.
+This project uses the GTZAN Music Genre Dataset, a standard collection of audio files specifically for this task.
+The dataset contains 1,000 music tracks, each 30 seconds in length, distributed equally across 10 genres.
+The project uses the pre-extracted features provided in the features_3_sec.csv file for efficient model training.

 4. How to Get Started
-To run this project, follow these steps on your local machine.
+To run this project on your local machine, follow these steps:

 Prerequisites
-Install the necessary Python libraries using pip:
+You'll need to have Python and the following libraries installed.
+You can install them using pip:

 Bash

 pip install pandas scikit-learn numpy librosa tensorflow Running the Code
-Download the GTZAN dataset.
-Ensure the features_3_sec.csv file is in the same directory as your project code.
+Download the Dataset: Download the GTZAN dataset from a source like Kaggle.
+Ensure the features_3_sec.csv file is placed in the same directory as the project code.

-Execute the main Python script from your terminal.
+Execute the Script: Open your terminal and navigate to the project directory.
+Run the main Python script:

+Bash

+python your_project_file.py
-The script will handle all steps from data loading to model training and will provide a final genre prediction for a test audio file.
+The script will handle the data loading, model training, and will provide a final prediction for a test audio file.

-5. Conclusion
+5. Results and Conclusion
-This project successfully demonstrates a complete pipeline for music genre classification.
-The trained model, along with the real-time detection script, meets all the project's deliverables.
-The system showcases skills in both traditional machine learning and deep learning applications.
+The CNN model achieved a high test accuracy, demonstrating its effectiveness in classifying music genres.
+The project successfully delivers a complete and functional pipeline, from data preprocessing to real-time prediction, showcasing skills in both traditional machine learning and deep learning.
+This project meets all the deliverables as required by the internship guidelines.